HortonGou/WebViewJavascriptBridge/README.md

 }
 ```

-4) Finally, call `setupWebViewJavascriptBridge` and then use the bridge to register handlers and call ObjC handlers:
+4) Finally, call `setupWebViewJavascriptBridge` and then use the bridge to register handlers and call Java handlers:

 ```javascript